 Read the How to File Bankruptcy Manual.

-Your bankruptcy will go much smoother, and you will get more benefits out of it if you read our free “How to File Bankruptcy Manual.”
-The average person that doesn’t plan their bankruptcy loses about $8,000–10,000 dollars?
-Often the cheap attorney doesn’t know the exemptions or how to strip a lien properly.
-But even if the attorney knows how to properly file, if the client doesn’t work with the attorney, you can fail to discharge debts or keep property.
+Your bankruptcy will go much smoother, and you will get more benefits if you read our free “How to File Bankruptcy Manual.”
+The average person who doesn’t plan their bankruptcy loses about $8,000–10,000 dollars.
+Often, the cheap attorney doesn’t know the exemptions or how to strip a lien properly.
+Even if the attorney knows how to file appropriately, if the client doesn’t work with the attorney, you can fail to discharge debts or keep property.

-You can lose money in the process of filing, and having a prepared client helps.
+Having a prepared client helps in the process of filing and getting debt relief.
 We pride ourselves on planning your bankruptcy.
 Furthermore, we believe the average person who spends 3–4 hours reading our book saves time, stress, and money.
-The truth is, clients, don’t know what to avoid and what to do unless they educate themselves.
-Bankruptcies are much easier and more profitable if you understand and work with us to get the results you deserve.
+The truth is that clients don’t know what to avoid and what to do unless they educate themselves.
+Bankruptcies are much easier and more profitable if you understand and work with us to get your desired results.

 ⎆ The fees and costs you may expect.